RezaSaadatyar/Reinforcement-Learning/README.md

 **Epsilon Greedy Action Selection:** The epsilon greedy algorithm chooses between *exploration* and *exploitation* by estimating the highest rewards.
 It determines the optimal action.
 It takes advantage of previous knowledge to choose exploitation, looks for new options, and select exploration.

+**Advantages of Epsilon Greedy Algorithm:**<br\>
+The epsilon greedy algorithm's significant advantage is that it is able to learn from past experiences, like other decision-making models, and explore new outcomes.
+The ability to explore new situations and have diverse knowledge leads to better decision-making.